Frequently Asked Questions

 - Shop-N-Ride Shuttle transports students to shopping areas in the Evanston vicinity.
 See more information on the Shop-N-Ride Shuttle.

-- Frostbite Express operates during extreme weather conditions.
-See more information on the Frostbite Express Shuttle.
+- Frostbite Shuttles operate during extreme weather conditions.
+See more information on the Frostbite Shuttles.

 - Chicago Express Shuttle provides limited shuttle service between Evanston and four downtown Chicago locations on select Saturdays.
 See more information on the Chicago Express Shuttle.